Dataset Distillation as Pushforward Optimal Quantization: Background

-where $\bar{W}$ is the standard Wiener process running in reverse time from time $T$ to $0$.
-For an increasing noising schedule $\sigma(t)\in [0,+\infty)$ or noise-scale $\beta(t) \in [0,1)$, the variance-exploding SDE (VESDE, or Brownian motion) is given by
+and $\bar{W}$ is a reverse time Wiener process.
+For an increasing noising schedule $\sigma(t)$ or noise-scale $\beta(t)$, the variance-exploding SDE (VESDE, or Brownian motion) and variance-preserving SDE (VPSDE, or Ornstein--Uhlenbeck process) are given respectively by